Cincinnati Drug & Alcohol Rehab, Detox & Treatment Resources

 Cincinnati has about 300,000 residents and was the first city created after the American Revolutionary War.
 It is known for its food, particularly chili, and for sports.
 As for movie and television buffs, Cincinnati is familiar for its scenes in the Brady Bunch, Rain Man and Hard Knocks.
 There is a vibrant theater scene as well, centered on The Playhouse.

 Amidst its culture and history, Cincinnati is currently grappling with a large opioid abuse issue.
-In 2017, the state of Ohio has been the most severely affected in comparison to the rest of the country.
-Many of the issues stem from heroin and sythetic narcotics.
+In 2017, the state of Ohio was the most severely affected in comparison to the rest of the country.
+Many of the issues stem from heroin and synthetic narcotics.
 Law enforcement agencies are battling the illegal heroin and prescription opioid trade by identifying trafficking gangs and breaking them up.
-In 2017, the Drug Enforcement Agency and the FBI have worked in tandem to bring down fentanyl rings.
-Gang members have been arrested in raids, breaking up operations that were making over $40,000 a week.

 Finding Help & Recovery in Cincinnati, OH